 The Marquette sank as if she had been a tiny cockle shell, and so quietly.
 There was no explosion …

 The Kiwis need not have died.
 A marked hospital ship, by definition safe from attack, had left the same port on the same day as the Marquette, completely empty.
 By putting the medical staff in an unmarked transport in a convoy carrying troops and ammunition, the authorities unnecessarily risked their lives.
-The New Zealand government acknowledged as much in November 1915 when the Governor, Lord Liverpool, told the War Office that his ministers wanted future transfers of medical units to be done by hospital ships where possible.
+The New Zealand government acknowledged as much in November 1915 when the governor, Lord Liverpool, told the British War Office that his New Zealand ministers wanted future transfers of medical units to be done by hospital ships where possible.